Our Answers to Your Questions

 Wow, why is your shipping fee is so high?

 When you shop at a brick and mortar store, do you expect the store to pay for your gas?
 Of course not.
 To remain a viable business, I charge a "shipping" fee.
-This charge recovers the fees assessed me (postage and electronic payment transaction fees) and covers the cost of the packaging and shipping materials.
+This charge recovers the fixed fees assessed me (postage and electronic payment transaction fees) and covers the cost of the packaging and shipping materials.
 In most cases the amount charged is not enough to cover all these components.
 I am not that large a business I can afford to absorb these costs nor do I believe it right to hide "free shipping" through increased packet prices.
-I promise you I in no way profit from the "shipping" fee.
+I promise you in no way do I profit from the "shipping" fee.
 As an interesting aside - apparently shipping fees were even an issue in 1889!

 I live in Hawaii - why can't I place an order?